frisfruitig/ffdice/README.md

 ## Notes

-This project was created both to learn something and to scratch a personal itch.
+This project was created both to learn and to scratch a personal itch.
 If you like it, or have any issues with it, feel free to [reach out by email](mailto:info@frisfruitig.com)!